Storm tennis team on undefeated streak

-The Storm defeated Venice SKY 7-0 in their first match, beat Palmetto Charter 6-1 in their second one, and topped St. Joseph 6-1 in their last match.
+The Storm defeated Venice SKY 7-0 in its first match, beat Palmetto Charter 6-1 in its second one and topped St. Joseph 6-1 in its last match.

 The team has both boys and girls on its roster.
-Nika DeLong is the No. 1 seeded singles player and is the daughter of the coach.
-Billy Rand is the No. 2 seed, McKenzie DeLong (Nika’s sister) is No. 3, Beckett Koss is No. 4, and William Bliss is No. 5.
+Nika DeLong is the no. 1 seeded singles player and is the daughter of the coach.
+Billy Rand is the no. 2 seed, McKenzie DeLong (Nika’s sister) is the no. 3 seed, Beckett Koss is the no. 4 seed and William Bliss is the no. 5 seeded player.
 The Storm also has good depth for both singles and doubles action.
-The team has eighth-, seventh- and sixth-grade students on its roster, so the future looks bright for Storm tennis teams.
+The team has eighth, seventh and sixth graders on its roster.

-This is coach DeLong’s first year as Storm coach.
-His wife Agnieszka Long, a former Division I player, helps him coach the team.
+This is DeLong’s first year as Storm coach.
+His wife Agnieszka Long, a former Division 1 player, helps coach the team.

-Englewood SKY’s next match is Tuesday against host St. Stephens Episcopal School.
-They will host Sarasota School of Arts & Sciences at 4 p.m.
-Thursday at Englewood Sports Park.
+Englewood SKY will host Sarasota School of Arts and Sciences at 4 p.m.
+Thursday (April 25) at Englewood Sports Park.

 The Storm golf team will be at Palmetto Charter in Manatee County Tuesday for a 4 p.m. match.
 The Storm’s next home match is April 30 against St. Stephens Episcopal School at 4 p.m. at Myakka Pines Golf Club.
 All Storm golf home matches are at Myakka Pines.
 Jeff Underwood is the golf coach.